 With more than 25 years of teaching experience, Dr. Veld teaches biological connections with everyday life.
-Courses include: general biological science, lecture and lab; anatomy and physiology labs; and environmental science and technology labs.
+Courses include: general biological science, lecture and lab; and anatomy and physiology labs.
 She also serves as an advisor for biology and zoology majors.

-She is a member of the National Science Teachers Association and the Illinois Science Teachers Association, and is the faculty sponsor for the student chapter of the National Science Teachers Association.
+She is a member of the National Science Teachers Association and is the faculty sponsor for the student chapter of the National Science Teachers Association and the Equestrian club.

 In her leisure time, she enjoys exercising, bicycling, cooking, gardening, the arts and watching the Chicago Blackhawks win!
 Travel is at the top of her agenda, trumped only by the arrival of her first grandchild in July 2013.

-Dr. Veld has two sons, Noah and Jonah; and two daughters, Naomi and Emma.
+Dr. Veld has two sons, Noah and Jonah; two daughters, Naomi and Emma; and five grandchildren.
 They never never play practical jokes on anyone, without including her — it's a family rule.

 Dr. Sharda brings a wealth of knowledge in the areas of tumor immunology and ischemia/reperfusion injury to Olivet's Department of Biological Sciences.
 He currently teaches biology, medical terminology, physiology and biology research courses.

 His extensive background in biological research includes seven years in tumor immunology while earning his doctoral degree in pathobiology in the field of tumor immunology and three years in cardiovascular disease as part of his post-doctoral studies.